srikailash/srikailash.github.io/_posts/2020-06-21-Father's-day!.md

 **What is work usually like:**

-He says it varies based on the order, I will try to summarise steps for above picture
+He said it varies based on the order, I will try to summarise steps for above picture
 - Gold biscuit is cut into pieces
 - It is melted and turned to a sheet
 - Then it's cut into required shape and drilling is done for stones